 Most dreamwork techniques can be self-enacted but when assisted by a skilled dreamworking guide with the support of a committed dream group the process often seems to go deeper.
 Both approaches to doing the dreamwork have their value.
 Perhaps the greatest limitation in doing self-initiated dreamwork is that the dreamer is likely to keep the ego viewpoint in control of the dreamwork experience.
 Yet if the dreamwork experience is powerful enough then the dreamer’s ego may be forced to let go, and this is often scary, for who knows what might happen as the process takes off on its own?

-Thus it is that the dreamer is better supported in doing dreamwork by being in a committed group with a skilled leader as guide.
+Thus it is that the dreamer is better supported in doing dreamwork by being in a committed group with a skilled leader as a guide.
 The dreamer will usually let go more this way if there is trust in the group and in the leader.

 However, leaders who have not been sufficiently through their own dreamworking process will seek to control the dreamer’s dreamworking experience.
 This often leads to insecurity because the group instinctively recognizes the leader is not in herself.
 When the leader is not secure and grounded how can others be secure and grounded?